- Safety, Accident Prevention, and Environmental Preservation

 - Toray Industries, Inc.

-- Usage survey of certified products : 100%
+- Decision making (Yes/No) of shifting to certified raw materials : 100%

-As one of its biodiversity conservation initiatives, Toray Group conducted a survey of products to determine the usage of bio-based raw materials in product manufacturing.
-The Group developed rules for checking the biodiversity impacts of products in fiscal 2015, and has applied the rules to all products.
+As one of its biodiversity conservation initiatives, Toray Group conducts a regular survey of products to determine the usage of bio-based raw materials in product manufacturing.
+The Group has also developed rules for checking the biodiversity impacts of products, and applies the rules to all products from the development stage.

-Among them, palm oil in particular has attracted a high level of attention for its environmental impact risk.
-Accordingly, the Group regards it as a key raw material for follow-up action.
-It will conduct an investigation into certified products and push to switch over to them in the three years from fiscal 2020 to fiscal 2022.
+Among them, palm oil is a key raw material for follow-up action.
+The Group is conducting investigations into certified raw materials and has been pushing to switch over to them in the three years from fiscal 2020 to fiscal 2022.

-In fiscal 2020, the Group investigated whether or not raw materials made with palm oil used certified products.
-Although some suppliers did not respond, a survey of 93% of suppliers was completed.
+In fiscal 2020, the Group investigated whether or not raw materials were made with palm oil that uses certified palm nuts.
+A survey of 93% of suppliers was completed in fiscal 2020, and all target suppliers were surveyed by the end of fiscal 2021.

-Going forward, Toray Group will continue its investigation with suppliers that have not responded, determine the feasibility of switching to certified products for each raw material, and push to make the switchover.
+Going forward, Toray Group will continue its investigation concerning non-certified raw materials that are difficult to change, while carefully examining the feasibility of switching to certified raw materials for each item concerned.

 Increasing Green Areas